 - Camera: Fujifilm X20 (now discontinued) – Super little quality camera with many SLR features, separate eyepiece and manual zoom.
 Carried in a Lifeventure Accessory Case (not made anymore but lots of other options) and again inside a sandwich bag if conditions very wet.
-NB – This has now been replaced by the Fujifilm X30.